tarun931/tarun931/README.md

 🎓 Currently deep diving into advanced statistics, deep learning, and ML system design.
 🔭 Working on full-stack ML projects with end-to-end deployment on AWS.
 💪 I actively solve problems on **LeetCode**, with a **highest rating of 1963**, placing me in the **top 3.13% globally**.
-🌱 Actively learning U-Net, signal-to-velocity modeling, and participating in Kaggle competitions.
+🌱 Actively learning from participating in Kaggle competitions.
-🧠 Also exploring computational neuroscience and LLMs when time permits.

 ---